GSA/digitalgov.gov/content/posts/2014-05-16-designing-in-the-open-training-recap.md

 ---
+url: /2014/05/16/designing-in-the-open-training-recap/
 date: 2014-05-16 3:03:07 -0400
-title: 'Designing in the Open Training Recap'
+title: Designing in the Open Training Recap
 summary: 'During the recent redesign of Data.gov, the team developed a process that helped them respond to public feedback, track the actions and hold themselves accountable.
 In a DigitalGov University webinar, &amp;#8220;Designing in the Open&mdash;Public Participation in Government Web Design,&amp;#8221; Phil Ashlock, chief architect at Data.gov, and Jeanne Holm, Data.gov evangelist, shared how integrating feedback from'
-authors: [andreanocesigritz]
+authors:
+  - andreanocesigritz
 categories:
   - Content
   - Data